 Located between Christopher Columbus Park and Faneuil Hall, the mural invites audiences to reflect upon and contend with these sites’ legacies, consider non-dominant narratives of place and public memory, and find personal connections with their own histories.
-By centering moving, living bodies upon a communal platform, rather than atop towering pedestals, Gateway to Infinity creates a colorful, multifaceted labyrinth and space for processing, releasing, and healing.
+By centering moving, living bodies upon a communal platform, rather than atop towering pedestals, Gateway to Infinity (An Anti-monument) creates a colorful, multifaceted labyrinth and space for processing, releasing, and healing.

 Triskele & The Monster’s Tools:

 A Solstice Invocation of Medusa Consciousness

 Public Ritual on The Greenway on Wednesday, June 21, 2023 at 7pm

 Representing expansive, non-dual consciousness, four figures called upon the sun, ocean, and three celestial bodies –the Moon, Venus, and Mars– to aid in a regenerative alchemical process.
 Walking the spiraling labyrinth, the performers made a cyclical journey to restore connections of the mind and heart, land and sea, past and future.

 Drawing upon writer Audre Lorde’s framework of the “Master’s Tools” as well as the “Monster’s Tools” offered by thinker Ece Canli, Molteni and their collaborators alchemized the energy of the summer solstice to transform family heirlooms and forge new tools and paths for the future.

 Visitors were invited to participate via printed paper talismans, a collective movement ritual, and personal family heirlooms (physical or conceptualized).